 Isolation-by-Distance (IBD)

-A significant but weak IBD pattern was observed for the rosy apple aphidThe Sp statistic can be used to quantify spatial structure and is useful for comparing populations and/or species.
+A significant but weak IBD pattern was observed for the rosy apple aphid, using the 52 sampling sites (r2=0.057, P-value ≤ 0.05), or, excluding the USA sampling sites (i.e., 50 sites, r2=0.041, P-value ≤0.05, or, using only the European populations (i.e., 45 sites, r2=0.047, P-value ≤ 0.05 (Figure S13).
+The Sp statistic can be used to quantify spatial structure and is useful for comparing populations and/or species.
 Low Sp values are associated with greater dispersal capacities and/or effective population sizes.
 Here, Sp values were extremely low (close to 0) and were only significant for the Moroccan and the Western European/Danish populations (Table 1).
 These results suggest that D. plantaginea has high dispersal capacities and/or large effective population sizes.

 Inference of the divergence and demographic history of the rosy apple aphid